 At least 23 teams from all over the country were in on him.
 They included Arizona State, Auburn, Baylor, California, Florida, Iowa State, Kansas State, LSU, Maryland, Massachusetts, Missouri, Oklahoma State, Ole Miss, Oregon, Oregon State, Rutgers, Southern Miss, TCU, Tennessee, UCF and Washington State.

 Junior college recruits come with fewer years of eligibility, but they have the potential to turn heads once they make it to the NCAA.
-The Aggies have put together a reputable group of signees this year, and they will try to leap into the upper echelon of the SEC and compete with the likes of Alabama, Georgia, and LSU.
+The Aggies have put together a reputable group of signees this year including four-star edge/linebacker Jahzion Harris and running back Amari Daniels.
+The new crop of talent will help TAMU try to leap into the upper echelon of the SEC and compete with the likes of Alabama, Georgia, and LSU.

 Jordan Moko Highlights